sdg002/AnyDotnetStuff/ci-cd-stages-demo/notes.md

 # Step 500-Publish Build artifacts and consume them in Release stage

 #### Problem
 Imagine a simple C# executable project.
-We want to:
+We want a Build stage that does the following:
 - Restore the NUGET packages
 - Build and publish the binaires
 - Export the binaries out of the Build step as an artifact

-- Consume the artifact in the Deployment stage
+If the Build stage succeeds, then the published artifact(s) can be further processed in the subsequent Deployment stages.

 #### Step-1-Add a C# executable